nievadev/chatapi-dispatcher/README.rst

 Development
 -----------

-This command will start a local development server.
+These commands will install the dependencies and start a local development server.

 ::

+    $ pipenv shell
+    $ pipenv install
     $ make dev

 Usage